maxschelski/figureflow/README.md

 > from fastfig import figure

 # Examples
 Example code for using the package will follow once the corresponding research paper is published in a peer-reviewed journal.
+Examples are not displayed to scale on this website but were all generated with 4.75 inch width.
 For now, examples are available upon request via Github or via E-Mail to max.schelski@dzne.de.<br/>
 <br/>
 <br/>